This is it…

 Use Cold Water When Washing Clothes

-Turning down the temperature of your washing machine or running it cold could see your electricity costs-reduced alongside other benefits.
+Turning down your washing machine’s temperature or running it cold could see your electricity costs-reduced alongside other benefits.

-In the world of today, advancements in materials, fabrics, and washing powders mean that washing at hotter temperatures no longer guarentees effective cleaning.
+In today’s world, advancements in materials, fabrics, and washing powders mean that washing at hotter temperatures is no longer a guarantee of effective cleaning.

 The sunshine and wind are free and are will actually extend the life of your fabrics.
-As an added bonus the creases in your clothes will fall out making your ironing easier.
+As a bonus, the creases in your clothes will fall out, making your ironing easier.
 As a man, I am all about doing less!

-If you do use a dryer remember to clean out the filters regularly to keep the dryer running efficiently.
+If you use a dryer, remember to clean out the filters regularly to keep the dryer running efficiently.

 Fill The Dishwasher

-Make sure that your dishwasher is Energy Star certified though as older models can be quite energy-intensive.
+Ensure that your dishwasher is Energy Star certified, though, as older models can be quite energy-intensive.

 Take Advantage Of Cheaper Electricity

 Many electricity providers have different tariffs for different customers and for different times of the day.
-To cut your costs effectively its best practice to check your bills and speak to your energy provider.
+It’s best practice to check your bills and speak to your energy provider to cut your costs effectively.

-Once they are speaking to you on a one to one basis they can set the right tariff to suit your circumstances.
-Plus they will advise you at what times their cheaper electricity comes online.
+Once they speak to you on a one-to-one basis, they can set the right tariff to suit your circumstances.
+Plus, they will advise you at what times their cheaper electricity comes online.

-This is usually overnight but you need to know the start and finish times so you can take full advantage of it.
-Once you have this information you can set your appliances to work during these hours.
+This is usually overnight, but you need to know the start and finish times to take full advantage of them.
+Once you have this information, you can set your appliances to work during these hours.